memoio/meeda-docs/docs/FAQ/FAQ.md

 3.What's Mefs?

-Mefs is a low-cost, reliable and secure decentralized cloud storage system developed by memelabs, which takes advantage of edge storage devices and the non-tampering and decentralized characteristics of blockchain.
+Mefs is a low-cost, reliable and secure decentralized cloud storage system developed by Memolabs, which takes advantage of edge storage devices and the non-tampering and decentralized characteristics of blockchain.
 For specific information, please refer to [Memolabs](https://memolabs.org/).

 4.What's Meeda?

-Meeda is a data availability solution launched by Memolabs for Ethereum Layer 2, especially Rollup.
-It is low-cost, simple and efficient.
+Meeda is a data availability solution launched by Memolabs for Ethereum Layer 2, especially Rollup, it is low-cost, simple and efficient.

 5.How to combine Ethereum Layer2 with Meeda?

-For details, please refer to the `Developers/How to connect L2 to Meeda` section for details.
+For details, please refer to the `Node/Op Node & Meeda` and `Developers/Connect L2 to Meeda` sections for details.